JoaquinAmatRodrigo/skforecast/README.md

 ## What is coming in the new release?

+- [ ] Define individual weights for the series.
+- [ ] Predict and Backtest all series at the same time with `ForecasterAutoregMultiSeries`.
+- [ ] `ForecasterAutoregCustomMultiSeries`
-- [] Modeling multivariate time series `ForecasterAutoregMultivariate`.
+- [ ] Modeling multivariate time series `ForecasterAutoregMultivariate`.
-- [] Bug fixes and performance improvements.
+- [ ] Bug fixes and performance improvements.

 Try it: